Vicente Osorio de Moscoso, 12th Count of Altamira

 Vicente Isabel Osorio de Moscoso y Álvarez de Toledo, 12th Count of Altamira, GE (19 November 1777 – 31 August 1837), was a Spanish peer.

 Biography

-Vicente Isabel was born in Madrid the 19th November 1777, son of Vicente Osorio de Moscoso y Guzmán, who was the 11th Count of Altamira.
+Vicente Isabel was born in Madrid on 19 November 1777, son of Vicente Osorio de Moscoso y Guzmán, who was the 11th Count of Altamira.
 His mother was María Ignacia Álvarez de Toledo y Gonzaga, daughter of the Marquesses of Villafranca del Bierzo.